munckymagik/x86-assembly-tutorial/README.md

 * Will use Gnu AS (GAS) "like" assembler.
 The LLVM assembler on Mac OS X can be used as it has the same interface, similarly the MinGW assembler on Windows as I believe it is derived from GAS.
 * We will use AT&T syntax rather than Intel, as this is the format compilers and disassemblers seem to output by default according to my limited experience so far.

-## The smallest program we can write
+## The smallest program we can get away with

 Here is the smallest program we can write.
 It declares a `main` method that does nothing except immediately return a `0` exit status.

+The heading says "get away with" because in order to be so small we are ommitting an inportant discipline required for writing reliable assembly language code - managing the stack - but this doesn't matter for now.
+We'll explain more on this later.

 ```s
 .text